labarilem/notes/README.md

 # moocs
-Resources for the MOOCs that I've taken.
+Notes of the MOOCs that I've taken.